home-assistant/home-assistant.io/source/_components/influxdb.markdown

 Starting with 0.36 the InfluxDB component has a new schema to store values in the InfluxDB databases.

-- There will not be any tags/fields named time anymore.
+- There will no longer be any tags/fields named `time`.
 - All numeric fields (int/float/bool) will be stored as float inside InfluxDB database.
 - All string fields corresponding to state attributes will be renamed as `FIELDNAME_str`, where `FIELDNAME` is the state attribute, to avoid type conflicts.
-- All string fields corresponding to a state will be renamed as state (former value).
+- All string fields corresponding to a state will be renamed as `state` (former value).
-- Fields named value will always be stored as float.
+- Fields named `value` will always be stored as float.
-- Fields named state will always be stored as string.
+- Fields named `state` will always be stored as string.

 ### {% linkable_title Migration script %}

 If you need to migrate your database, you may require to run the `influxdb_migrator` script.
-Run the script after upgrade to 0.36 but before first regular start of `hass` version 0.36.
+Run the script after upgrade to 0.36 but before the first regular start of `hass` version 0.36.

 These are the steps the script will perform:
 1. Create a new database (called `DBNAME__old`) to store old data.
 2. Copy data from `DBNAME` database to `DBNAME__old` database.
 3. Empty `DBNAME` database (using `drop` then `create`). `DBNAME` database is now considered as the new database.
 4. For each measurement of `DBNAME__old` database:
-  1. Read all points from the current measuremnt (by group of `1000` points by default) and convert them.
+  1. Read all points from the current measurement (in groups of 1000 points by default) and convert them.
   2. Send group of points to `DBNAME` database.
 5. Delete the `DBNAME__old` database if needed.